 — Next, add ½ a cup of bleach to the drum, and run a regular wash cycle to whiten your sheets.

 While bleach is ideal for removing yellow stains in fabrics, it’s worth noting that the chlorine can react with protein stains like sweat, vomit or body oils.
 This may cause yellow spots to appear, so it’s best to only use on clean fabrics.
+Remember to never mix bleach with distilled white vinegar — this creates a lethal chlorine gas.

 How often should you wash your sheets?

-According to the Sleep Foundation (opens in new tab), you should wash your sheets once a week.
+According to the Sleep Foundation, you should wash your sheets once a week.
 If you suffer from allergies or have pets however, you should wash your sheets more frequently to reduce allergens.
 It’s also advisable to wash pillowcases once a week, duvet covers every fortnight to a month, and comforters/blankets every 2-3 months.

 After that, check out how often should you change your bedsheets.